-5.5 The Charity shall be liable for and shall indemnify Twio, its successors and assigns against any and all claims, actions, liabilities, losses, damages and expenses (including legal expenses) incurred by Twio which arise (directly or indirectly) out of or in connection with any third party demand, claim or action alleging infringement of the third party’s intellectual property rights.
+5.5 The Charity shall be liable for and shall indemnify Twio and the Twio Foundation, its successors and assigns against any and all claims, actions, liabilities, losses, damages and expenses (including legal expenses) incurred by Twio and the Twio Foundation which arise (directly or indirectly) out of or in connection with any third party demand, claim or action alleging infringement of the third party’s intellectual property rights.

-6.1 These terms and conditions represent the entire agreement between Twio and the Charity and supersede and/or replace any other representations made in writing or orally.
+6.1 These terms and conditions represent the entire agreement between Twio, the Twio Foundation and the Charity and supersede and/or replace any other representations made in writing or orally.